BryanWilhite/Blog/presentation/entry/2018/2018-10-15-mad-props-to-microsoft-for-their-pwa-push-and-other-tweeted-links.md

 ---json
 {
   "author": null,
   "content": "Mad props to Microsoft for their PWA push! [developer.microsoft.com] Love seeing PWAs become first class on Windows 10.
-I am working on a blog post right now about what this means for @Ionicframework users (:\r\n    \r\n      The Power of Flex-Grow [hackerno...", "inceptDate": "2018-10-15T23:19:25.7182945-07:00", "isPublished": true,
+I am working on a blog post right now about what this means for @Ionicframework users (:            The Power of Flex-Grow [hackernoon...", "inceptDate": "2018-10-15T23:19:25.7182945-07:00", "isPublished": true,
   "itemCategory": null,